Purdue-SoCET/aihw-design-logs/Fall-2025/rafael-pinheiro/week10.md

 All of this was useless, since we now moved from modelling the Lock-Up Free Cache to the Vector Core.

 Vector Core is the piece of Atalla's design that will change the most in the next iteration of updates during next semester.
-We want to be able to simulate the state-of-the-art design and have a base from how the design can be improved in order to have a
+We want to be able to simulate the state-of-the-art design and have a base from how the design can be improved in order to have a better performance

 Also, the Cycle-Accurate Simulator will now be purely in Python, so we can have a better development time, better support from AI tools and we can expect newcomers to know Python